columbia-glacier/radar-2014/README.md

 `data/speed_YYYYMMDDHHMM.tif`

 where the date and time, in format `YYYYMMDDHHMM`, is the median (in UTC) of the measurement interval.
-Although radar images were collected every 3 minutes, they were stacked in ~15 minute intervals to reduce noise.
+Although radar images were collected every 3 minutes, they were stacked in 15 minute intervals to reduce noise.
+The interval endpoints are thus +/- 7.5 minutes from the median time.

 The data have a 10 m post spacing (tri-scattered interpolated from the raw data).
 However, the radar used had a range resolution of 75 cm and azimuth resolution of 8 m per 1 km (so ~40 m on the glacier).